This is part of our Distance Learning Project (DLP) specially written for us by Violet Kipling with Craig Hamilton-Parker.

-It is important that everyone sitting in circle makes preparation in readiness for it.
+It is important that everyone sitting in the circle makes preparation in readiness for it.
 They should ensure that they do not get involved in petty squabbles during the day and try to find some time to meditate upon the work of the circle.
-It is important that only a light meal is eaten about an hour before circle; a heavy meal can cause tummy rumbles or even induce sleep.
+It is important that only a light meal is eaten about an hour before the circle; a heavy meal can cause tummy rumbles or even induce sleep.
 A sitter who is feeling ill should refrain from sitting that particular week.

 It is important that the circle starts on time so sitters should arrive in good time to take off outer clothing and be comfortable for the start.